 Can you see why this is my favorite family road trip we’ve ever done?
 Such a mix of sights and activities, and all of it on one itinerary.
 In retrospect, we could’ve broken this trip up into three separate adventures, but if you’re going to go epic, go really epic with the road trip.

 Getting Kids Involved in Travel Planning

 I actually get a lot of questions about having the kids help us plan our vacations and road trips.
-Yes, our boys (6 + 9 years old) have opinions and interests and it’s extremely important that we consider those when vacation planning.
+Yes, our boys (6 + 9 years old) have opinions and interests and it’s extremely important that we consider those when vacation planning (even when it means we’re taking beach trips all the time).
 The best road trips will no doubt have lots of points of interest, but some will be more exciting than others depending on your family.
 We’ve certainly had some great ones… and some duds.

 If you’ve got kids, you have an opportunity to show them that you value their opinions and interests by getting them involved with planning a trip.
 We like to use travel books or multi page atlases to have the kids to browse through.
 We’ve done this for a few years now where each kid picks a trip or some sights they think would be the most interesting to them.
 As we schedule future travel, we incorporate their requests and sometimes even let them pick the destination outright.